 \subsection{Topic Modeling}

 The first step in the proposal assignment process is to determine the topics of each proposal using natural language processing.
 The PDF files for submitted ALMA proposals from Cycle 1 onwards were converted to ASCII text using the python library {\tt pdftotext}.\footnote{\url{https://github.com/jalan/pdftotext}} The technical justification portion of the proposal that describes and justifies the setup of the observations is removed given it is largely technical in nature and much of the text will appear similar between proposals.
 The ASCII text for the scientific justification was then combined with the proposal title and proposal abstract stored in the ALMA databases to define the proposal text.
-Pre-processing steps were applied to the resulting files using {\tt spaCy} \citep{spacy} and custom functions to define and remove stop words, standardize commonly used acronyms, convert British spelling of words to American spelling, and lemmitization.
+Pre-processing steps were applied to the resulting files using {\tt spaCy} \citep{spacy} and custom functions to define and remove stop words, standardize commonly used acronyms, convert British spelling of words to American spelling, and lemmatization.
 This process created a ``bag of words'' for each proposal.

 Many methods are available to classify documents from the bag of words.
-We mainly explored the use of TF-IDF, Latent Semantic Indexing, and Latent Dirichlet Allocation (LDA).
-All three methods gave satisfactory and similar results based on how well they can find similar documents which are known apriori to share the same scientific category and keywords.
-We ultimately settled on the LDA method~\citep{blei2003latent} since we found for our application that it was able to match proposals to within the same scientific category at a slightly higher rate than TF-IDF and LSA.
+We explored the use of Term Frequency-Inverse Document Frequency (TF-IDF), Latent Semantic Indexing (LSI), and Latent Dirichlet Allocation (LDA).
+All three methods gave satisfactory and similar results based on how well they can find similar documents which are known \textit{apriori} to share the same scientific category and keywords.
+We ultimately settled on the LDA method~\citep{blei2003latent} since we found for our application that it was able to match proposals to within the same scientific category at a slightly higher rate than TF-IDF and LSI.

 LDA is an unsupervised machine learning algorithm that assumes a collection of documents can be represented by a mixture of topics, and each topic can be represented by a mixture of words.
 For a specified number of $N$ topics, the LDA algorithm processes a collection of proposals to define the $N$ topics, and computes a vector for each proposal that contains the relative weight of each topic for that proposal.
 Thus each proposal $i$ is represented by an $N$-length vector {\it $\vec{p_i}$} that indicates the relative strength of the $N$ topics.
 The topics were identified using the 17,051 proposals submitted to ALMA starting in Cycle 1 and up to and including Cycle 10.
 We used the LDA algorithm implemented within the python package \texttt{gensim}.
 The number of topics is a free parameter that was determined upon iteration by inspecting the words of the topics to judge if the topics were sufficiently distinct based on the knowledge of the type of proposals submitted to ALMA.
 In addition, we identified the most similar proposals to a given proposal to investigate how well proposals from the same scientific category and keywords can be matched.
 While subjective, we settled upon $N=50$ topics.